BluetufieBugado/GenerationsRecomp-Android-RexGlue/README.md

 Currently, performance hovers around 2 to 4 fps in my tests, though I believe this may vary depending on the device.
 <img width="2340" height="1080" alt="screenshot" src="https://github.com/user-attachments/assets/c7cfd37c-9350-43da-92ab-effe53651ceb" />

+# A straightforward summary of what needs to be done to improve (currently)

+1- Render below native resolution (e.g., half-res).
+Currently, the minimum is 1x (full 360 resolution).
+The Mali GPU (specifically) struggles with fragment processing; rendering at a lower resolution and then upscaling would cut the GPU workload in half or more (improving performance for everyone).
+This offers the biggest potential gain but requires engine-level changes.

+2 - Change texture formats (DXT → ETC2).
+The game currently uses a texture format the Mali GPU doesn't support, so the port converts everything to a format that is four times larger.
+ETC2 is natively supported by Mali; textures would return to their original size, and the upload/resolution load would be reduced fourfold.
+(This would boost performance for everyone, not just Mali users; I imagine Snapdragon devices lacking good custom driver support could also benefit.)

+3 - Fix the vertex memexport fallback.
+In my tests, Sonic sometimes appeared with a glitched hand; this is a direct symptom—since the feature had to be skipped at boot, that specific code path is broken.
+Reimplementing it using compute shaders would resolve this issue (it wouldn't increase FPS, but it would fix a graphical glitch).

+4 - Speed ​​up CPU emulation.
+The ~370ms/frame spent on guest code is a major issue.
+This requires deep-level work—such as a better recompiler or profile-guided optimization—which falls into SDK territory.

+5 - Change a default setting (affinity).
+The current default causes glitches on big.LITTLE architectures; flipping it won't boost FPS, but it will eliminate bugs.

 # Original Readme.md - from Player1444
 sonicgenerations -- Android project sources android/   launcher app (Gradle project)